Continuing Professional Education (CPE)

 Please refer to Chapter 4 of the Board’s Rules and Regulations for information on the continuing professional education (CPE) compliance requirements.

 In accordance with Sections 2.3.3. and 4.1. of the Board Rules and Regulations, a CPA will not be permitted to register a license if not in compliance with the CPE requirements.
-In addition, a CPA must complete, sign, and return the reporting form even if the CPE credit hours reported is zero.
-A blank reporting form will be interpreted as zero hours.
+In addition, a CPA must complete, sign and submit the online reporting form even if the CPE credit hours reported is zero.
+A blank online reporting form will be interpreted as zero hours.
 [4.2.4.]
-Please be aware that a CPA who fails to complete, sign, return, and report the minimum CPE credit hours accrued during the applicable reporting period will be subject to disciplinary action under Section 4.5.
+Please be aware that a CPA who fails to complete, sign, submit, and report online the minimum CPE credit hours accrued during the applicable reporting period will be subject to disciplinary action under Section 4.5.
 [Section 4.2.5.]
-The current CPE reporting form may be found at this link:
+The online CPE reporting form will be available in 2015.

 All licensees must participate in a minimum of 40 CPE credit hours within each one year (twelve month) compliance period ending June.
 Only 20 of the 40 hours may be from carry-over hours as referred to in Section 4.1.4.
 [4.1.2.].

 Each CPA must have obtained and report online a minimum four (4) CPE credit hours in Board approved Ethics, Professional Conduct, Public Accountancy Law and Regulations course(s) triennially - current period: July 1, 2013, through June 30, 2016 [4.1.3.(b) and 4.3.2.].
 A minimum of one of these Ethics CPE credit hours must be in the subject of Public Accountancy Law and Regulations.